Drug Addiction And Depression

 How To Help Someone With Drug Addiction And Depression?
 Symptoms, Tips & Ways To Help with Depression Anxiety and Drug Addiction Problems.

-When a loved one struggles with any problem, it can be very difficult to sit back and watch them suffer.
+When a loved one struggles with any problem, it can be tough to sit back and watch them suffer.
 Caregivers especially want to feel useful and find a way to ease the pain.
-This response is completely normal and is even more intensified when a loved one has a mental illness or substance abuse problem.
-Since the two are often co-occurring, the suffering is that much more intense.
+This response is normal and even intensifies when a loved one has a mental illness or substance abuse problem.
+Since the two are often co-occurring, the suffering is much more intense.
 Clinical depression is one of the most common mental health disorders.

 Depression is the leading cause of disability globally, with more than 300 million people suffering from depression.
 There are many different forms of depression, and it can be categorized as mild, moderate, or severe.
 When one experiences repeated depressive episodes, this is called a recurrent depressive disorder.
 Among others is bipolar affective disorder, a common form of depression that involves sharp mood swings.

 - How to Help Someone with Depression and Drug Addiction

 - How Drug Addiction and Depression Are Connected